 A good onboarding strategy shows the new employee this is an organisation that cares about the welfare and development of its staff.

-Which leads nicely into the second benefit—retention.
+This leads nicely to the second benefit— employee retention.

 A good introduction to a business means it’s more likely the employee will continue to show up.
 If their first day is a horror show, they’ll be looking for the quickest way out of the door.